 Skip to navigation Skip to content

-This document outlines the Community Development Program (CDP).
-CDP provides an integrated and flexible approach to participation and employment services for people living in 60 Department of Employment and Workplace Relations designated remote servicing regions in Australia.
+This document outlines the Remote Australia Employment Service (RAES).
+RAES provides an integrated and flexible approach to participation and employment services for people living in 60 Department of Employment and Workplace Relations designated remote servicing regions in Australia.

-For eligible participants living in one of 60 remote servicing regions, CDP is the only Employment Services Provider type available.
+For eligible participants living in one of 60 remote servicing regions, RAES is the only Employment services provider type available.
 The following employment services are not delivered in the 60 remote servicing regions:

-• CDP providers deliver a range of services based on the needs of both the community and the individuals in that community
+• RAES providers deliver a range of services based on the needs of both the community and the individuals in that community

-• Community development to support economic and employment development - Indigenous and community organisations in partnership with local leaders, have a say in the design and implementation of community projects and voluntary activities
+• Community led solutions - Indigenous and community organisations in partnership with local leaders, have a say in the design and implementation of community projects and voluntary activities

-• Catering to individual needs - participants are provided with personalised support and case management, including access to job opportunities, skills development and training
+• Catering to individual needs, participants are provided with personalised and tailored support, including access to job opportunities, skills development and training

-There are two types of eligibility for CDP participants:
+There are two types of eligibility for RAES participants:

 • Remote Fully Eligible job seekers